GFCI outlet burning smell

 Electrical

 The answer to 'GFCI outlet burning smell' is that a burning smell from a GFCI (ground fault circuit interrupter) outlet is a serious issue that requires immediate attention.
-This can be caused by a short circuit, overloaded circuit, or faulty GFCI device that is malfunctioning and posing a fire hazard.
+This could be caused by a short circuit, overloaded circuit, or a faulty GFCI device.
+The burning smell indicates an electrical problem that poses a fire hazard and should not be ignored.

 Frequently Asked Questions

-A GFCI outlet can burn due to a short circuit, overloaded circuit, or faulty GFCI device.
+Common causes include a short circuit, overloaded circuit, or a faulty GFCI device itself.

-Can I fix a burning GFCI outlet myself?
+Should I try to fix a GFCI outlet with a burning smell myself?

 Connect with certified professionals in your area